wilsonliaows/docs/connectors/mysql/scheduled-query-trigger.md

     </tr>
     <tr>
       <td><a href="#day-of-month">Day of month</a></td>
-      <td>Configure the day of the moenth you wish to execute the SQL query.</td>
+      <td>Configure the day of the month you wish to execute the SQL query.</td>
     </tr>
     <tr>
       <td><a href="#days-of-week">Days of week</a></td>
-      <td>Select the days of week you wish to execute the SQL query.</td>
+      <td>Select the days of the week you wish to execute the SQL query.</td>
     </tr>
     <tr>
       <td><a href="#batch-size">Batch size</a></td>